 The Structure and Funding of the U.S. Healthcare System

-- To be able to give basic descriptions of the major professional groups that constitute the healthcare system.
+Give basic descriptions of the major professional groups that constitute the US healthcare system.